OWASP/owasp-summit-2017/Outcomes/Security-Crowdsourcing/Responsible-disclosure.md

   - Designated Person for the response
   - Publishing the contact details for responsible disclosure (social channels or through the web page)

-- **Level two** consists of
+#### Level two
   - Rewards or kudos awarded for valid submissions
   - Published validation timelines
   - Ability to triage
   - Ability to fix the issues

-- **Level three** consists of
+#### Level three
   - Credibility of the program within the security community
   - Published the reward values
   - Published the remediation timelines
   - Published end to end process

 - These appear as Yes/No questions on the survey, and comments can be added as necessary.